-These employee motivation techniques come from what I learned from great bosses, college courses, seminars, books, and programs on CDs and DVDs.
+These employee motivation techniques come from what I learned from great bosses, college courses, seminars, and books.
 In addition, there are a number of methods that I created myself.

 I applied these employee motivation techniques to a regional field sales organization and later to a national marketing team responsible for over 400 million dollars in sales to 900 retail outlets across the United States.